An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Further Details on Cryptography and Security

-Evaluating a term of one of the series (Equation \eqref{eq:erf.series} or Equation \eqref{eq:erfc.series2}) is possible by addition, multiplication and a division.
-We have described above building blocks for providing ZKPs of additions (\zkplin) and multiplications (\zkpprod).
-For the multiplication, please note that one can compute $x^l$ by $x^l=x^{l-1}x$, reusing the result of earlier multiplications.
-For the division, proving that $a/b = c$, where $a$ and $c$ are private, is possible by proving that $-|b|/2\le a -bc \le |b|/2$, which involves a range proof.
-The several range proofs for the several terms can be combined as indicated in the description of \zkprange.

-In the following, we will explicitly consider fixed precision representations.
+\paragraph{Zero Knowledge Proof of $\erf(x)$.} We consider use fixed-precision rounding operations.
 The implied rounding does not cause major problems for several reasons.
 First, the Gaussian distribution is symmetric, and hence the probability of rounding up and rounding down is exactly the same, making the rounding error a zero-mean random variable.
 Second, discrete approximations of the Gaussian mechanism such as binomial mechanisms have been studied and found to give similar guarantees as the Gaussian mechanism \cite{cp-sgd}.
 Third, we can require the cumulated rounding error to be an order of magnitude smaller than the standard deviation of the noise we are generating, so that any deviation due to rounding has negligible impact.

-We will use a fixed precision for all numbers (except for small integer constants), and we will represent numbers as multiples of $\gdprec$.
-We assume $1/\gdprec M$ to be an integer, so as the variable $x$ is a multiple of $1/M$, we can represent $x$ and $x^2$ without rounding.
-Let
+[1]{\langle #1 \rangle} We will use a fixed precision for all numbers (except for small integer constants), and we will represent numbers as multiples of $\gdprec$.